euwbah/musescore-xen-tuner/README.md

 ## How to use fingering annotations

+> [!TIP]
-> 🟢 If you're using fingering-related features, it is recommended to change the default MuseScore shortcut of `Ctrl+F` from _"Find / Go to"_ to _"Add fingering"_.
+> If you're using fingering-related features, it is recommended to change the default MuseScore shortcut of `Ctrl+F` from _"Find / Go to"_ to _"Add fingering"_.
 This will make note entry much more efficient.

 Fingerings are a handy way of attaching text directly to a single note.
 You can press space/tab to navigate between adjacent fingerings which allows you to edit them efficiently.